Board overview¶

 Jetson Orin Baseboard is an open hardware board design supporting NVIDIA Jetson Orin NX and Orin Nano family of SoMs.
 The board design files were created in KiCad 8.x.
 The board is a versatile development kit which can be easily adopted in order to make it usable in commercial applications for autonomous vehicles, industry, agriculture, medicine or space.
 You can find out more about the Jetson Orin Baseboard in this blog article, or by visiting Antmicro’s portals listed below:

 They provide 3D renders and the board stackup definition, as well as an interactive preview of the board schematic.
-A PDF schematic of the board is also available.

 IO map¶